Jbleezy/BO2-Reimagined/README.md

 * Tower Trap (upgraded): stays upgraded until the end of the round
 * Tower Trap (upgraded): can be upgraded while the trap is not active
 * Tower Trap (upgraded): upgrading no longer resets the duration of the trap
-* Zombies spawn in the Docks zone when in the Docks Gates zone
-* Zombies spawn in the Docks Gates zone when in the Docks zone
-* Removed background color from plane parts on HUD
-* Changed name of Zombie Shield recipe on HUD from "Shield" to "Zombie Shield"
-* Changed background color of Zombie Shield parts on HUD from green to grey
-* Changed background color of Acidgat Kit parts on HUD from blue to green
 * Quest: added "Benn - Alcatraz" song
 * Quest: Blundergat gets full ammo when picked up (normally missing one clip)
 * Quest: number pad only needs each number to be shocked once in order to complete